StefanZander/lecture_notes/hci/flutter/skript/html/docs/themen/flutter_introduction.md

 ### Widgets

-Every widget defines a `build()` method.
+Every widget defines a `build()` method

-- This method is automatically called every time the widget's circumstances change so that the widget is always up to date.
+- This method is automatically called every time the widget's circumstances change so that the widget is always up to date
-- It always returns a widget or more typically a nested tree of widgets
+- It always returns a widget – or more typically – a **nested tree of widgets**
 - Complext visual UI elements should be encapsulated in and treated as a separate widget
 - Having separate widgets for separate logical parts of your UI is an important way of managing complexity in Flutter.
 - Many Flutter widgets contain standard implicit animations.
 Hence, they will smoothly interpolate between values so that the UI doesn't just "jump" between states.